Mystery

 number as they went.

-was while on leave after returning from France that he went along on a double
+England and it was while on leave after returning from France that he went along

-date to make up a foursome.
-His friend was on a date with a girl named Elsie
+on a double date to make up a foursome.
+His friend was on a date with a girl named

-and Clyde was to accompany her sister, Jeanne, the young lady destined to become
+Elsie and Clyde was to accompany her sister, Jeanne, the young lady destined to

 Clyde parachuted into Holland in September 1944 and remained on the European mainland, taking part in the holding of the German counter offensive in the Ardennes forest in December 1944 and the advance into Germany, finishing the war in Ramsau Austria.
 Transferred to the 327th Glider Infantry Regiment for demobilisation Clyde's last army duty was to be Sergeant at Arms at the first official formal retreat.

-Clyde and Jeanne went briefly to the States but eventually settled in England,
+marrying, Clyde and Jeanne went briefly to the States but eventually settled in

-Clyde training as an Architect at college while Jeanne supported them both.
+England, Clyde training as an Architect at college while Jeanne supported them

-He joined the practice of Sutton Griffin and Morgan, eventually becoming a well
+both.
+He joined the practice of Sutton Griffin and Morgan, eventually becoming

-respected and universally liked partner in the firm.
-After retirement the couple
+a well respected and universally liked partner in the firm.
+After retirement the

 Obituary compiled by Tim Green